unitaryfund/mitiq/.github/pull_request_template.md

 Related issues or PRs
 ---------------------
 Please mention the related issues or PRs here.
-If the PR fixes an issue, use the keyword fix/fixes/fixed followed by the issue id, e.g. fix #1184
+If the PR fixes an issue, use the keyword fix/fixes/fixed followed by the issue id.
+For example, if the PR fixes issue 1184, type "Fixes #1184" (without quotes).

 Changelog
 ---------